Reset Password

 Rotonda | Thessaloniki Greece | My Greek Holidays

-During the Roman period, it was used as a place of worship for Zeus.
-In 400, the Rotunda was transformed into a Christian church and decorated with unique mosaics, some of which have survived to the present day.
-1200 years later, during the Ottoman Empire, a minaret was added to the building and the rotunda was converted into a mosque.
-In 1912, after the liberation of the city from the Turks, the Rotunda became a Christian church again, and since 1920 it has housed collections of Christian and Byzantine sculptures.
-After the restoration was completed, a museum was opened in the Rotunda, but a church service is held here once a month.
+During the Roman period, it served as a temple dedicated to Zeus (or possibly a mausoleum for Galerius).
+Around 400 AD, the Rotunda was transformed into a Christian church and adorned with unique mosaics, some of which have survived to the present day.
+Over 1,200 years later, during the Ottoman period, a minaret was added and the building was converted into a mosque.

 The Rotunda’s opening hours